isomerpages/mlaw-corp/news/speeches/_posts/2014-08-16-Keynote-Address-by-Law-Minister-K-Shanmugam-at-NUS-SMU-Criminal-Justice-Conference.md

 <li>Only played the role of a courier; and </li>

 <li>Cooperated with Central Narcotics Bureau in a substantive way, or has a mental disability which substantially impairs his appreciation of the gravity of his acts, without it having qualified as a defence previously.
-I mean insanity or inability to comprehend the nature of the act was always a defence so this extends it further. <li>
+I mean insanity or inability to comprehend the nature of the act was always a defence so this extends it further. </li>

 </ul>